progwise/george-ai/README.md

       - [Sending Messages via GraphiQL](#sending-messages-via-graphiql)
   - [Modifying the Chat Bot Agent](#modifying-the-chat-bot-agent)

----

 ## Prerequisites

-Before you begin, ensure you have the following installed:
+Before you get started, ensure you have the following tools installed:

 - **Node.js**: Version 20 or later.
 - **Yarn**: Used as the package manager.